-Dance triple bill choreographed by Alonzo King and performed by his LINES Ballet.
+Alonzo King LINES Ballet dance recital.
+Three studio recordings choreographed by Alonzo King for his LINES Ballet.
+Performed in 2011 in San Francisco at the Kerner Studios.
 Stars dancers Victor Mateos Arellano, David Harvey, Courtney Henry, Ashley Jackson, Yujin Kim, Laurel Keen, Michael Montgomery, Caroline Rocher, Zac Tang, Meredith Webster, Keelan Whitmore, Kara Wikes, and Ricardo Zayas.
 See keep-case booklet for identification of dancers scene-by-scene.

 Also includes a documentary firm by Marita Stocker called Alonzo King--A Poet of Dance.

-Technical direction by Tom Cloutier and G. Christopher Griffin; lighting by Meghan Beitiks, Victoria Hendrix, and Dan Kaminski; sound mixing by Claudia Wronski; directed for TV by Andreas Morell.
+Other members of the artistic team receiving credits: technical direction by Tom Cloutier and G. Christopher Griffin; lighting by Meghan Beitiks, Victoria Hendrix, and Dan Kaminski; sound mixing by Claudia Wronski.
+Directed for TV by Andreas Morell.
 Released 2012, disc has 5.1 dts HD Master Audio sound.
+Grade: A-

 Alonzo King appears to be a protean force for modern dance in San Francisco.
 On his website you learn about his many dance studios where anyone can take lessons, his community outreach, and, of course, his elite company.
 In addition to being an organizational genius, he's something of a philosopher; or at least, he has the gift of gab.
 On the bonus included on this disc, King comes across as simple and totally sincere.
 As a choreographer, he is (in his words) a lyricist who writes lines for dancers.
 Each dancer learns the lines.
 Then each dancer is expected to create his or her own personal rendition of the lines in an effort to come up with a hit.
 When the dancer is successful, he or she becomes a "human masterpiece."